Heating with Wood vs. Propane

 Propane heat is easy and convenient.
-The only chores that come with LP is keeping the tank full, turning-on then setting the thermostat — done.
+The only chores that come with LP is keeping the tank full, turning on then setting the thermostat — done.

-Lightweight & Compact
+Lightweight and Compact

 Propane fireplaces are small and lightweight.
 The installation allowances and footprint is very narrow and can be installed in the smallest of spaces.